Chelsea Clinton: Clinton Foundation

-Since 2011, Clinton has taken a prominent role at the family's Clinton Foundation, and has had a seat on its board.
-As part of her work, she gives paid speeches to raise money with her fees going directly to the foundation, whose goals relate to improving global health, creating opportunities for women, and promoting economic growth.
-A spokesperson for the foundation told The New York Times in 2014 that her speeches "are on behalf of the Clinton Foundation, and 100 percent of the fees are remitted directly to the foundation".
+Since 2011, Clinton has taken a prominent role at the family's Clinton Foundation and has had a seat on its board.
+When she joined in 2013, the foundation was renamed the Bill, Hillary and Chelsea Clinton Foundation.
+She served as co-chair for a fundraising week for the Foundation, subsequently becoming the foundation's Vice Chair.
+As part of her work with the Foundation, Clinton gives paid speeches; her speaking fees go directly to the foundation, whose goals relate to improving global health, creating opportunities for women, and promoting economic growth.
+She focuses on early brain and language development through the Too Small to Fail initiative and supports female entrepreneurs through the Women in Renewable Energy Network.

+Investments

+Clinton has advocated for affordability and improved quality pediatric services for parents.
+In 2022, she invested in Summer Health, a startup pediatric telehealth platform that offers virtual care services connecting parents with pediatricians, sleep coaches, and lactation experts.

 Author

 Children's non-fiction

 In September 2015, Clinton's first children's book, It's Your World: Get Informed, Get Inspired and Get Going!, was published by Philomel Books.
 The 400-page book is aimed at middle school students (ages 10 to 14) and introduces them to a range of social issues, encouraging them to take action to make the world a better place.
 The paperback edition was published by Puffin Books in 2017.